71st Air Refueling Squadron

 The 71st Air Refueling Squadron is an inactive United States Air Force unit.
-It was last assigned to the 458th Operations Group at Barksdale AFB, Louisiana where it was inactivated on 1 April 1994.
+It was last assigned to the 458th Operations Group at Barksdale Air Force Base, Louisiana where it was inactivated on 1 April 1994.

-The squadron was first activated as the 471st Bombardment Squadron in the summer of 1942 and assigned to the 334th Bombardment Group at Greenville AAB, South Carolina.
-It operated as a North American B-25 Mitchell aircrew replacement training unit until it was disbanded in the spring of 1944.
+The squadron's first predecessor was activated as the 471st Bombardment Squadron in the summer of 1942 and assigned to the 334th Bombardment Group at Greenville Army Air Base, South Carolina.
+It operated as a North American B-25 Mitchell aircrew Replacement Training Unit until it was disbanded in the spring of 1944 in a general reorganization of Army Air Forces training and support units.

 The 71st Air Refueling Squadron was activated in 1955 at Dow Air Force Base, Maine and equipped with Boeing KC-97 Stratofreighters.
-In March 1964 the squadron reequipped with Boeing KC-135 Stratotankers and when Dow closed in 1968, moved to Barksdale AFB, Louisiana, remaining there until it was inactivated as part of reorganization of air refueling squadrons by Air Mobility Command in 1994.
-While at Barksdale, the two squadrons were consolidated.
+It originally supported Strategic Air Command (SAC) fighters at Dow, but when Dow's fighter wing moved, it acted as a forward based refueling unit for SAC bombers and for aircraft being ferried across the Atlantic.
+In March 1964 the squadron reequipped with Boeing KC-135 Stratotankers and when Dow closed in 1968, moved to Barksdale Air Force Base, Louisiana, remaining there until it was inactivated as part of reorganization of air refueling squadrons by Air Mobility Command in 1994.
+While it was stationed at Barksdale, the two squadrons were consolidated.

 History

 World War II

-The 471st Bombardment Squadron was activated in the summer of 1942 as one of the four original squadrons of the 334th Bombardment Group at Greenville AAB, South Carolina.
-It operated as a North American B-25 Mitchell replacement training unit.
-Replacement training units were oversized units which trained aircrews prior to their deployment to combat theaters.
-However, Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
+The squadron's first predecessor, the 471st Bombardment Squadron, was activated on 16 July 1942 as one of the four original squadrons of the 334th Bombardment Group at Greenville Army Air Base, South Carolina.
+It operated as a North American B-25 Mitchell Replacement Training Unit (RTU).
+RTUs were oversized units which trained individual pilots and aircrews prior to their deployment to combat theaters.

+However, the Army Air Forces (AAF) found that standard military units, whose manning was based on relatively inflexible tables of organization were not well adapted to the training mission, particularly to the replacement training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
-This resulted in the 471st, along with other units at Greenville, being disbanded in the spring of 1944 and being replaced by the 330th AAF Base Unit (Replacement Training Unit, Medium, Bombardment).
+This resulted in the 334th Group, its components and supporting units at Greenville, being disbanded in the spring of 1944 and being replaced by the 330th AAF Base Unit (Replacement Training Unit, Medium, Bombardment).